-If you like, you can select $View \rightarrow Impulse Response$ so this option is ticked.
+If you like, you can select $View otherow{-Impulse}$ Response so this option is ticked, although you probably do not yet know what this is!
 You then choose an input signal and a frequency response for a system.
 You will then see the input and output waveforms, and input and output spectra (as well as the system impulse response if you have chosen to).
 Clicking on the input and output waveforms will allow you to hear them.